(90075) 2002 VU94

-' (provisional designation ') is an asteroid on an eccentric orbit, classified as near-Earth object and potentially hazardous asteroid of the Apollo group, approximately 2.5 kilometers in diameter.
+' is an asteroid on an eccentric orbit, classified as a near-Earth object and potentially hazardous asteroid of the Apollo group, approximately 2.5 kilometers in diameter.
 It was discovered on 13 November 2002, by astronomers of the Near-Earth Asteroid Tracking program at Palomar Observatory in California, United States.
 It is one of the largest potentially hazardous asteroids known.

 Orbit and classification

 is a member of the dynamical Apollo group, which are Earth-crossing asteroids.
 Apollo asteroids are the largest subgroup of near-Earth objects.
 It orbits the Sun at a distance of 0.9–3.4 AU once every 3 years and 1 month (1,138 days; semi-major axis of 2.13 AU).
 Its orbit has an eccentricity of 0.58 and an inclination of 9° with respect to the ecliptic.

 The body's observation arc begins with a precovery from the Digitized Sky Survey taken at the Palomar Observatory in October 1955, or 47 years prior to its official discovery observation.